-It is very important that hate incidents are reported so that the Police get a picture of what is happening and can take targeted action.
+It is very important that hate incidents are reported to the Police so that they get a picture of what is happening and can take targeted action.
 If left unchallenged, this may result in further acts of intimidation or violence, against yourself or others.

 The Police want to know about incidents regardless of whether they are a crime or not.
 The Police will log the incident and take further steps if required.

 If you would rather speak to an external person, a Police Community Support Officer (PCSO) is available to listen to you.
 They can offer information and advice.
 They can also support you to report but they cannot take a statement.
-Visit the Student Advice Team to find out about the next drop-in session.
+Visit the Student Information Desk to find out about the next drop-in session.